-The Network of enlightened Women hosted the Spring Capitol Hill Intern Summit on Friday, April 4, 2025, at the Capitol Hill Club.
+The Network of enlightened Women will host the Spring Capitol Hill Intern Summit on Friday, March 20, 2025, at the Capitol Hill Club in Washington, DC.

 Karin Lips, Founder and President of NeW